dcernst/dcernst.github.io/_posts/2011-10-30-double-spacing-in-latex.md

   - LaTeX
   - writing
 ---
-I&#8217;m currently writing a grant proposal and the narrative is supposed to be double-spaced.
-As with most of my writing, I&#8217;m using LaTeX.
-I&#8217;ve double-spaced a .tex document before, but I do it so infrequently that I needed to remind myself how do it.
-It seems the most common technique is to make use of the `setspace` package, which you can find [here][1] if you don&#8217;t already have it.
+I'm currently writing a grant proposal and the narrative is supposed to be double-spaced.
+As with most of my writing, I'm using LaTeX.
+I've double-spaced a .tex document before, but I do it so infrequently that I needed to remind myself how do it.
+It seems the most common technique is to make use of the `setspace` package, which you can find [here][1] if you don't already have it.
 Here are the steps necessary to double-space.

 In the preamble of your document add the line `usepackage{setspace}`.
 In order to double-space your document, add the line `doublespacing` before `begin{document}`.